 Independant midwife Elsie Gayle says, 'What we have to do is to look at the main ingredient that will actually turn the tide for black women.
 I believe part of that is around cultural safety, which doesn't just focus on the individual woman and her culture, but also on the person who is giving the care.'

-The NHS told BBC Stories that it's working to reduce health inequalities and improve outcomes for mothers and their babies to ensure they recieve safe and personal maternity care.
+The NHS told BBC Stories that it's working to reduce health inequalities and improve outcomes for mothers and their babies to ensure they receive safe and personal maternity care.

 What can we do to improve the care of black birthing people?